lubomyrV/sfMetadataTool/README.md

 A simple web app based on Spring Boot, it connects to an org, retrieves metadata, and creates a package.xml file.
 The app communicates with Salesforce Metadata API via SOAP protocol.
 An example of [the created file](https://github.com/lubomyrV/sfMetadataTool/blob/master/package.xml).

+You can take a look how it works: https://sf-metadata-tool.herokuapp.com/

 In order to compile this app - the following tools are needed:

 1) JRE,JDK v.8